Positive $\mathrm{Ric}_2$ curvature on products of spheres and their quotients via intermediate fatness: Centralizers in pairs and triples

+The invariant $f$ ensures the positivity of the intermediate curvatures $\sum_{i=1}^{f+1}\sec(u,v_i)$ with respect to a normal metric on $G/H$, where either $u\in\g{p}$ and $v_i\in\g{m}$ or $u\in\g{m}$ and $v_i\in\g{p}$, and where $\{v_i\}_{i=1}^{f+1}$ are linearly independent.
 As we explain in Section~\ref{SEC:submersion_metrics}, the fatness coindex $f$ is crucial in determining the intermediate Ricci curvature of certain non-normal homogeneous metrics on $G/H$.
 In Lemma~\ref{lem:independence} below we prove that, as in the case of $b$ for pairs, $f$ does not depend on the bi-invariant metric chosen.